-In May 2014, the Financial Accounting Standards Board ("FASB") issued new accounting guidance related to revenue recognition.
+In May 2014, the Financial Accounting Standard Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers".
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration for which the entity expects to be entitled in exchange for those goods or services.
-The updated standard will replace most existing revenue recognition guidance under GAAP when it becomes effective and permits the use of either the retrospective or cumulative effect transition method.
+The updated standard will replace existing revenue recognition guidance under GAAP when it becomes effective.
 Early adoption is not permitted.
-The updated standard will be effective for the Company beginning January 1, 2017 and can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+The updated standard would be effective for the Company beginning January 1, 2017; however, in April 2015, the FASB agreed to propose a one-year deferral of the effective date.
+If the proposed deferral is approved, the new standard will become effective for the Company beginning January 1, 2018 and can be applied either the retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 The Company has not yet selected a transition method and is currently evaluating the impact of adopting this new accounting standard on its financial statements.

-In August 2014, the FASB issued new guidance related to the disclosures around going concern.
+In August 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-15, "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
 The new standard provides guidance around management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 Early adoption is permitted.
 The adoption of this standard is not expected to have a material impact on our financial statements.